amnesica/BelugaProject/INSTALL_DOCKER.md

     You can ignore the error if you don't have a flightroute.csv file.

-6. Reload the configuration in the browser with a reload of `<system-prod-ip>:8080`.
-Aircraft and airport icons should be visible now (if you're not sure about the aircraft icons you can test it with the Opensky-Network functionality)
+7. Reload the configuration in the browser with a reload of `<system-prod-ip>:8080`.
+Aircraft and airport icons should be visible now.
+If you're not sure about the aircraft icons you can test it with the Opensky-Network functionality (an Opensky-Network account is needed)

-9. TODO: Run docker container at startup of productive system!
+8. TODO: Run docker container at startup of productive system!